The mathematics of Septoku

 \section{Conclusions}

-Septoku is a puzzle where the set of solutions is far more constrained than it may first appear.
-We have found that there are only six fundamentally different solution boards, and this knowledge has allowed us to create 6-seed puzzles that can be quite difficult to solve by hand, at least not without detailed knowledge of the puzzle.
-Theorems 1, 2, 3 and 7 are useful for solving Septoku puzzles.
+Although Septoku appears similar to Sudoku, we have found that it has only six fundamentally different solution boards.
+We have shown that a Septoku puzzle must have at least six givens to have a unique solution, and have devised puzzles with six givens that can be quite difficult to solve by hand.
+Theorems~\ref{th:cc}, \ref{th:corner}, and especially \ref{th:big} are useful for solving Septoku puzzles.

-There are several possible ways to reduce the constraints in Septoku, so that more solutions are possible.
-The first possibility is to reduce the number of regions.
-The most obvious to remove are some of the circle regions, we have shown that removing only the center circle does not change the puzzle.
-A second possibility is to consider a board where the circular regions do not overlap, one example is the 49-cell flower Septoku board.
-A third possibility is to allow more than 7 symbols, but keep them unique among rows or inside circles.
-Even 8 symbols will give a much larger number of different solutions.

 The main difference between Sudoku and Septoku are the extra constraints imposed by an additional set of parallel rows in a hexagonal grid.
 In any variation of Septoku we have considered, these additional constraints have resulted in a relatively small number of solutions.